 Despite the synonymous use of these terms, there are differences between the two.
-These differences tend to be more functional as in how they are used rather than their physical features.
+These differences tend to be on which occasion the words themselves are used rather than the physical and functional features of a sofa and couch.
 Some of these distinctions have been subject to a lot of debate between home decor by professionals, interior designers, and home designers alike.

 Definition of a Sofa

 “The couch is the thrash-able object at the center of a well-used living room, upon whose back toddlers straddle, whose cushions teenager become permanent fixtures, and which, at the end of the day, after the children are in bed, a couple might relax with a short glass of bourbon.”

 “A sofa, on the other hand, sits under a trimly hung painting and lives in a house in which traffic passes it by.
 It would be white, of course, or another color begging for stain.
 And most people living at the house of a sofa would be forbidden to sit upon it at one time or another.”

 Not much is known about the history of the sofa (it’s origin etc.) except that the term Sofa is derived from the Arabic word ‘Suffah’ which means a piece of furniture that has been covered with cushions and blankets.